panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 }
 ```

-These functions are impure because they make side-effects like mutating the parameter or DOM, and access external state like the network and the screen information.
+These functions are impure because they make side effects like mutating the parameter or DOM and accessing external states like the network and the screen information.

 ## 4. Dealing with impure functions

 Impure functions have a higher [complexity](https://en.wikipedia.org/wiki/Programming_complexity) compared to pure functions.
-Complexity is added by accessing / modifying external state or by side-effects.
+Complexity is added by accessing/modifying external states or by side effects.

-Either way, there's nothing wrong about the impure functions.
-They are necessary evil for the application to communicate with the external world.
+Either way, there's nothing wrong with the impure functions.
+They are a necessary evil for the application to communicate with the external world.

 If you are lucky, some impure functions can be transformed into pure by refactoring mutable operations to [immutable](https://medium.com/@nitish15p/immutable-object-and-array-operations-in-javascript-86047609532).